scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

 .. figure:: txfk.png

    A seismic model wih three events and random noise.
 Linear events in TX become linear events in F.  The linear events in FK all originate from the (F,K) origin at (0,0).
-Figure reproduce from [Atr07]_ :label:`txfk`
+Figure reproduced from [Atr07]_ :label:`txfk`

 FX noise attenuation selects small rectangular regions of the seismic section (the two dimensional array) for processing and the output seismic section is created by ramping (tapering) the small regions and summing them to the full output section.
 A typical subregion is about 400 meters by .4 seconds and only contains events with 2 or 3 different dips (dip is change in event time with distance).
 A model subregion with 3 events and random noise is shown on the left in Figure :ref:`txfk`.
 On the right of Figure :ref:`txfk` is the data after 2-D Fourier transform.
 After Fourier transfor the vertical axis is frequency, F, and the horizontal axis is wave number, K.  At each frequency (F) signal appears at three wave numbers (K) and noise appear random.
 The idea of FX (frequency space) prediction filtering is (at each frequency) to estimate the coherent wave numbers and the amplitude at each of these wave numbers.